 The Cathedral or Duomo was built on the remains of the Romanesque church of St. Mary which is still visible in the crypt.
 The façade is typical of the Renaissance and is divided into three parts by arched columns.

 Next is Palazzo Piccolomini.
 This was Rossellino’s masterpiece and has a three-arched loggia on the ground floor facing the cathedral with the council chamber above it.
-Interesting fact, Palazzo Piccolomini was the film location for Shakespeare’s “Romeo and Juliet” in 1968.
+Interestingly, Palazzo Piccolomini was the film location for Shakespeare’s “Romeo and Juliet” in 1968.

 And then there is Palazzo Borgia (Palazzo Vescovile) which was given by Pius II to Cardinal Rodrigo Borgia (the future Pope Alexander VI).
 This is home to the Diocesan museum.
 The collection includes local textile work as well as religious artifacts.